-Effective board meetings usually rely on some rules or norms.
-You will want to insure that these are discussed and agreed upon and regularly reviewed by the board.
+Effective board meetings usually rely on some rules or norms, seldom discussed let alone written down as a guide for chair and secretary.
+You will want to insure that the following are talked about and agreed upon and regularly revisited by the board.